luyadev/luya/docs/guide/install-windows.md

 composer create-project luyadev/luya-kickstarter:^1.0
 ```

-> Note: During the installation Composer may ask for your Github login credentials.
-This is normal because Composer needs to get enough API rate-limit to retrieve the dependent package information from Github.
+> Note: During the installation Composer may ask for your GitHub login credentials.
+This is normal because Composer needs to get enough API rate-limit to retrieve the dependent package information from GitHub.
 For more details, please refer to the [Composer documentation](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens).

 The `create-project` command will create a folder (inside of your current folder where the `composer create-project` command was executed) named **luya-kickstarter**.
 If the Composer installation is done change into the **configs** folder inside the application and copy the `.dist` template files to original `.php` files.